Flygonial/The-Gryphon-Foam-Dart-Blaster/README.md

 Some options/variable features are:

-* Variable motor center distances from 43.5mm to 38.5mm (Eclipse).'
+* Variable motor center distances from 43.5mm to 38.5mm (Eclipse).
 * Full-length, flat-top picatinny rail.
 * Ambidextrous, or one-sided sling mounts.
 * A mag release meant to be actuated by the operator's off-hand, and one meant for the dominant hand's middle finger.